Modernise Informix 4GL estates on a metadata-driven runtime.

 3 · 4GL forms become metadata

-4GL form definitions, menu hierarchies, field validations, lookups, report layouts and screen-level business rules are read and reified as rows in the Dictionary database.
+4GL form definitions, menu hierarchies, field validations, lookups, report layouts and screen-level business rules are read and reified as rows in the Metadata Repository.
 The runtime materialises the application surface from those rows.
-The development effort that once produced thousands of 4GL screens reduces to dictionary maintenance.
+The development effort that once produced thousands of 4GL screens reduces to metadata maintenance.

 4 · Batch and middle tier